 After automation comes artificial intelligence to improve the process.
 Machine learning is a subset of AI that allows machines to learn from data without being programmed.
-In the same way that humans learn a new process and synthesize better ways of doing things based on their progress of learning, bots that previously carried out repetitive and simple tasks can be taught to do more.
+In the same way that humans learn a new technique and synthesize better ways of doing things based on their learning progress, bots that previously carried out repetitive and simple tasks can be taught to do more.

-Three big ways that artificial intelligence is being implemented in the title industry include setting pricing at individual levels based on risk, underwriting and analyzing data, and claims handling.
+Three significant ways that artificial intelligence is being implemented in the insurance industry include setting pricing at individual levels based on risk, underwriting and analyzing data, and handling claims.

 Are chatbots Automation or Artificial Intelligence?